 “I have to ask for permission to shower and plan days ahead to spend an hour out of the home,” she shared, adding, “My son cat naps through the day so I miss meals and barely function.
 I’m so tired.”

-OP is thankful for the help her husband provides.
+OP shared that her husband helps, and that she’s grateful for it.
 She said he splits diaper duty, takes over morning feedings, and even cooks her meals.

 His Freedoms vs. Her Freedoms